Interviews by NameOral Histories

 An Assistant Dallas District Attorney in 1963, Bondies observed the Kennedy motorcade near the corner of Main and Houston Streets.
 Although not assigned to work on the case against Jack Ruby, Bondies observed part of the Ruby trial in 1964.
 Recorded June 21, 2013.

-Boone was the Dallas deputy sheriff who discovered the rifle on the sixth floor of the Texas School Book Depository.
-Prior to joining the sheriff's department, he worked at the Dallas Times Herald and had contact with Jack Ruby.
-Recorded November 25, 2003, November 20, 2006, November 18, 2008, and November 20, 2013.
+A Dallas County deputy sheriff in 1963, Boone saw the Kennedy motorcade on Main Street and searched the Dealey Plaza rail yards following the assassination.
+He then discovered the rifle on the sixth floor of the Texas School Book Depository.
+Prior to joining the sheriff's department, he worked at the Dallas Times Herald and knew Jack Ruby.
+Recorded November 25, 2003, November 20, 2006, November 18, 2008, November 20, 2013, and March 24, 2014.

 A state trooper with the Texas Highway Patrol in 1963, Boone was assigned guard duty for Gov. John Connally during his recovery at Parkland Memorial Hospital.
 Boone was interviewed with his partner, Ralph Allen.
 Recorded April 14, 2010.